andygock/realclock/_time-server/README.md

 # Time server

-This is a simple Node Express app that returns the current time in milliseconds past Unix epoch and a datetime string in UTC format with milliseconds included.
-It is also rate-limited to 30 requests per minute.

-You '''do not''' need to use this.
-It's only for users who do not want to use the WorldTimeAPI server.
+This is a Node.js Express app that serves a static clock page and provides an API to fetch the current time.
+The static files are served from the `realclock` directory, and the API is available at `/api/time`.

 ## Installation